View Full Headers in Outlook on the Web

 Microsoft frequently updates the design of Outlook on the Web, so your version may not match exactly the description given here.

 While in Outlook on the Web,

-Near the top of the message, next to the reply and like icons, click the MHA icon (Message Header Analyzer).
+- Near the top of the message, next to the reply and like icons, click the three dot icon, then select Message Header Analyzer.
 The Message Header Analyzer pane will open.

 The full headers are displayed in the Original Headers box.

 If you need to copy the headers (to paste somewhere else),

 - Click at the beginning of the contents of the Original Headers box, then scroll to the end of the box and shift-click just after the last character (which will probably be an equals sign).
 The entire contents of the Original Headers box should now be selected (highlighted).

 - Press ctrl-c (Mac: command-c); this copies the text to the clipboard.

 - Then, with an email message or other document open, press ctrl-v (Mac: command-v) to paste the header text into that document.